The Pastor awakened to find himself and Jonathan lazily floating about in the white cloud. He welcomed the respite, though his head was spinning.

 “I thought you’d say that.”

 They walked in silence for sometime.
-The cloud thinned and new surroundings came into view.
+The cloud was thinning and new surroundings came into view.
 At first the Pastor could only make out that they were in a very large room.
 Then he heard people singing Christmas carols.
 A moment later the Pastor discovered to his displeasure that he was in a crowded hospital ward.

 “How can you do this to me?” he berated Jonathan.
 “I just told you how I feel about hospitals!”